knpuniversity/symfony4/sfcasts/upgrade-sf5/secrets-vault-setup.md

 `config/packages/mailer.yaml`: `%env()%` with the variable name inside: `MAILER_DSN`.

-If you look at the full list of environment variables, you'll notice that there are two types: sensitive and non-sensitive.
+If you look at the full list of environment variables, you'll notice that there are two types: sensitive and non-sensitive variables.

-For example, `MAILER_DSN` is a "sensitive" variable because the production value it probably contains a username & password or API key that, if someone got access to, would allow them to use our account.
-So, it's not something that we  want to commit to your project.
+For example, `MAILER_DSN` is a "sensitive" variable because the production value probably contains a username & password or API key: something that, if someone got access to it, would allow them to use our account.
+So, it's not something that we want to commit to our project.

-But other values are *not* sensitive, `WKHTMLTOPDF_PATH`.
-This might need to be a different on production, but that value is not sensitive - we don't need to keep it a secret.
+But other values are *not* sensitive, like `WKHTMLTOPDF_PATH`.
+This might need to be *different* on production, but the value is not sensitive: we don't need to keep it a secret.
 We *could* actually commit its production value somewhere in our app to make deployment easier if we wanted to.

 So... why are we talking about this?
 Because, these sensitive, or "secret" environment variables make life tricky.
-When we deploy, we need *somehow* set the `MAILER_DSN` variable to its secret production value, either as a real environment variable or probably by creating `.env.local` file.
+When we deploy, we need to *somehow* set the `MAILER_DSN` variable to its secret production value, either as a real environment variable or probably by creating a `.env.local` file.
 Doing that safely can be tricky: do you store the secret production value in a config file in this repository or in some deploy script?
-You can, but then it's not very secure: the less people that can see our secrets - even people on our team - the better.
+You can, but then it's not very secure: the less people that can see your secrets - even people on your team - the better.

 ## The Vault Concept

 One general solution to this problem is something called a vault.
 The basic idea is simple: you encrypt your secrets - like the production value for `MAILER_DSN` - and then store the *encrypted* value.
 The "place" where the encrypted secrets are stored is called the "vault".
-The secrets can only be *read* if you have the decryption password or "private key".
+The secrets inside can only be *read* if you have the decryption password or "private key".

-This makes life easier because now your secrets can safely be stored somewhere - in this vault - which can be a local file or even a cloud service.
+This makes life easier because now your secrets can safely be stored in this "vault", which can just be a set of files on your filesystem or even a cloud vault service.
 Then, when you deploy, the only "secret" that you need to have available is the password or private key.
 Some vaults also allow other ways to authenticate.

 ## Introducing Symfony's Secrets "Vault"

-None of this "vault" stuff has anything to do with Symfony: it's just a cool concept and there are various services & projects out that support this idea - the most notable being HashiCorp.
+None of this "vault" stuff has anything to do with Symfony: it's just a cool concept and there are various services & projects that support the idea - the most famous being HashiCorp's Vault.

-But, in Symfony 4.4, a new secrets system was added to let us do all this cool stuff out-of-the-box.
+But, in Symfony 4.4, a new secrets system was added to let us do *all* this cool stuff out-of-the-box.

 Here's the goal: instead of having `MAILER_DSN` as an environment variable, we're